-Looks at the current debate on pension tax relief reformJump to full report >>
+Looks at the debate on pension tax relief reformJump to full report >>

 The principle of the current system of tax relief is that contributions to pensions are exempt from tax when they are made, but taxed when they are paid out to the individual.
-Pension contributions made by individual employees are usually paid out of pre-salary, so tax relief is received at the individual’s marginal tax rate.
+Pension contributions made by individual employees are usually paid out of pre-tax salary, so tax relief is received at their marginal tax rate.
 The main limits that apply are the lifetime allowance (LTA) and annual allowance (AA).
-At introduction in 2006, the AA was set at £215,000 and the LTA at £1.5 million.
-Both were set to increase in stages, with the LTA reaching £1.8m and the AA £255,000 by 2010.
-Since 2010, both allowances have been reduced on a number of occasions.
-The Government estimates that these reductions have “significantly reduced the share of pensions tax relief that goes to additional rate taxpayers” and reduced costs to the Exchequer by over £6 billion a year.
-(Cm 9102, Cm 9102, July 2015, para 1.5 and 2.6.)
-For more detail, see Library Briefing Paper SN0-05901 Restricting pension tax relief (February 2016).
+(Finance Act 2004 (FA 2004), Part 4).

 Commons Briefing papers CBP-7505

 Authors: Djuna Thurley; Richard Cracknell